RTEMS/rtems-docs/eng/req/items.rst

 provided by :ref:`SpecTypeBuildObjectsItemType` items.
 Test programs have an implicit ``enabled-by`` attribute value which is controlled by the option action :ref:`set-test-state <SpecTypeBuildOptionItemType>`.
 If the test state is set to ``exclude``, then the test program is not built.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 cflags
     The attribute value shall be a list.
 Each list element shall be a